Bounds in the Projective Unitary Group with Respect to Global Phase Invariant Metric: Simulation Results

 \section{Simulation Results}

 In this section, we verify the correctness of our analyses in $\PUN$ using numerical results.
 First, in Fig.~\ref{fig:00}, we consider the measure of the ball in $\PUN$ given by Corollary~\ref{Cor:Measurofball}.
-This figure illustrates the small ball volume in $\PUN$ for $n=2$ in terms of the global phase invariant metric.
+This figure illustrates the small ball volume in $\PUN$ for $n=2$ in terms of the chordal distance.
 The simulation results are obtained by averaging over $10^8$ unitary matrices generated uniformly at random with the Haar measure, following~\cite{FrancescoRandMatGen2007}.
 Note that due to the quotient structure, this also provides the Haar measure in $\PUN$.
 The simulations results for small values of the distance matches with the theoretical evaluation.

 The upper and lower bounds on the kissing radius in $\PUN$ provide geometric insight into the local packing density of codebooks.
 By comparing these bounds, we can analyze how tightly the unitary space is covered without overlap, thereby assessing the efficiency and optimality of the constructed projective codebooks.
 Fig. \ref{fig:Kissingradius}, for $n=4$ and $500000$ unitary matrices, illustrates the kissing radius bounds provided in Theorem~\ref{Theo:Boundonthekissingradius}.
 The bounds are compared to simulated midpoints between two randomly generated codewords.
 It is also compared with the estimate $\frac{\delta}{2}$, corresponding to the classical packing radius in flat geometry.